 Next Generation Audio – NGA – will allow consumers to experience audio content in optimized quality wherever and however they consume it.
 Additionally, metadata will facilitate other valuable features, such as personalization of different audio elements, a key enabler for access services for those with disabilities.

 The best way to learn about NGA is to experience it!
-Put on your headphones and watch the video below.
+Put on your headphones and watch the video below for examples of the personalization and immersion that NGA enables.

 (Video credit: Fraunhofer IIS)